 A8 Stratigraphic Unit

+Subclass of: S20 Rigid Physical Feature

+Superclass of: A2 Stratigraphic Volume Unit

+A3 Stratigraphic Interface

 Scope Note: This class comprises instances of S20 Rigid Physical Features which appear as the result of a stratigraphic genesis event or process.
 The form of an instance of A8 Stratigraphic Unit should be of a kind that can be attributed to a single genesis event or process and has the potential to be observed.
 One genesis event may have created more than one SU.
 An instance of A8 Stratigraphic Unit is regarded to exist as long as a part of its matter is still in place with respect to a surrounding reference space, such that its spatial features can be associated with effects of the genesis process of interest.